percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    performing the backup of |Percona XtraDB Cluster|.
 It has no effect when backup locks are used to create the backup.

+.. option:: --generate-new-master-key

+   Generates a new master key when doing a copy-back operation.

 .. option:: --history=name

    This option enables the tracking of the backup history in the